-John Bruffey has been practicing Workers’ Compensation law for 29 years.
+John Bruffey, Partner, has been defending Workers’ Compensation claims for over 30 years.
 He serves clients in a variety of industries with particular experience in construction, manufacturing, food & beverage, retail, trucking, hospitals, and school boards.
 He works with In House Counsel, Risk Managers, Adjusters, HR Executives, Third Party Administrators, and Insurers throughout the state.

 He has tried cases in the defense of Workers’ Compensation claims for self-insured and insured employers throughout Georgia and has argued cases before the Georgia Court of Appeals and the Georgia Supreme Court.
-With almost three decades of experience, Mr. Bruffey has tried hundreds of Workers’ Compensation hearings and has taken and defended hundreds of depositions including expert testimony from physicians, chiropractors and other medical professionals.
+With three decades of experience, Mr. Bruffey has tried hundreds of Workers’ Compensation cases and has taken hundreds of depositions of claimants as well as expert testimony from physicians, chiropractors and other medical professionals.

-Mr. Bruffey is a frequent speaker on Workers' Compensation for clients and numerous national organizations, is a Martindale Hubbell AV Rated Lawyer, and received Georgia Super Lawyers for Workers’ Compensation, 2004-2006.
+Mr. Bruffey is a frequent speaker on Workers' Compensation for clients and numerous national organizations, is a Martindale Hubbell AV Rated Lawyer, and has been elected as a Georgia Super Lawyer in Workers' Compensation by Atlanta Magazine/Law and Politics Magazine.

 Reliance Elec.
 Co.
 V. Brightwell, 284 Ga.
 App.
 235, 643 S.E.2d 742 (2007) This case established the procedural standard for suspending income benefits under O.C.G.A. § 34-9-221.